-London has her SoHo, New Orleans has her French Quarter, while Cape Town has her irrepressible Long Street.
+London has SoHo; New Orleans, the French Quarter; and Cape Town has Long Street.

-In the early afternoon, you’ll see the bars start to fill up with a mishmash of regulars and young adventurers coming out of their backpackers’ for a stroll down Long Street, and the ever-present street police keep an eye on everything and everyone.
+In the early afternoon, you’ll see the bars start to fill up with a mishmash of regulars and young adventurers coming out of their backpackers’ for a stroll down the street.
+But don’t worry, the police are always around to keep you safe.
 That’s why there’s such a relaxed feel to walking Long Street.

 If you’re a fan of old architecture, Long Street will keep you busy for days.
-Let’s take the Victorian-styled Carnival Court, for instance.
-This used to be where the young toffs of Cape Town would keep their apartments.
-From the wrought-iron balcony, you watch the world go by up and down Long Street.
+Let’s take the Victorian-styled Carnival Court for instance, this used to be where the young toffs of Cape Town would keep their apartments.
+From the wrought-iron balcony, you can watch the world go by up and down Long Street.

-Long Street’s buildings, its Victorian follies and intricate ironwork, have been mostly well-kept.
-That’s because a number of preservation societies, heritage groups and architects constantly protect these structures from the wrecking ball.
+Long Street’s buildings, its Victorian follies and intricate ironwork, have been mostly well-kept, because a number of preservation societies, heritage groups and architects constantly protect these structures from the wrecking ball.
 In fact, many of the buildings have been restored over the years.

-And the vibe of Long Street is, and always has been, a party you’ll never forget.
-From sundowner time until the early morning, the restaurants, bars and late-night clubs are all about party, party, party!
+The evening vibe of Long Street is, and always has been, a party you’ll never forget.
+From sundowner time until the early AM, the restaurants, bars and late-night clubs are all about keeping the party going!

 The street has all kinds of private decks, balconies, rooftop lounges and other vantage points where exclusive parties are held.
-On street level, pavement dining in summer (October to April) is all the rage.
+On street level, pavement dining in summer (October to April) is what it’s all about.
 And the barmen of Long Street have become famous for their skills with exotic cocktails.

-In fact, when Cape Town wants to gather en masse to celebrate something, Long Street is the city’s first thought.
+In fact, when Cape Town wants to celebrate something… anything, Long Street is always the first thought.